Bjarten/computer-vision-ND/README.md

 The Udacity repository for this project: [CVND---Image-Captioning-Project](https://github.com/udacity/CVND---Image-Captioning-Project)

 ## Project 3: Landmark Detection
-In this project, I implement SLAM (Simultaneous Localization and Mapping) for a 2 dimensional world.
+In this project, I implement SLAM (Simultaneous Localization and Mapping) for a 2-dimensional world.
+Sensor and motion data gathered by a simulated robot is used to create a map of an environment.
+SLAM gives us a way to track the location of a robot in the world in real-time and identify the locations of landmarks such as buildings, trees, rocks, etc.

 The Udacity repository for this project: [Project_Landmark Detection](https://github.com/udacity/CVND_Localization_Exercises/tree/master/Project_Landmark%20Detection)